-For each of hundreds of detailed occupations, Projections Central provides employment totals in the initial year, projected employment a decade later, the numerical difference between the initial and subsequent projection, the percentage change, and the average annual number of job openings.
+For each of the hundreds of detailed occupations, Projections Central provides employment totals in the initial year, projected employment a decade later, the numerical difference between the initial and subsequent projection, the percentage change, and the average annual number of job openings.

 State and Local Area Employment Projections

 State labor market information offices disseminate these employment projections.
 Long-term projections are produced for the Bureau of Labor Statistics and short-term projections are developed for the Employment and Training Administration.

 Beginning in 2019, the Bureau of Labor Statistics (BLS) will issue its most recent ten-year employment projections for the nation every year.
 These long-term projections are the agency’s most sought-after data other than unemployment rates.

 For more information on the ten-year projections, please see the BLS Employment Projections News Releases.

 Education and Training Data that Matches BLS National Projections